MatekoSan/course_projects/README.md

 # Info

-This is my JavaScript project from Udemy course.
+This is my JavaScript project from Udemy course by Jonas Schmedtmann.